coraliemuller/metanetmap/docs/usage.rst

   Depending on the selected mode (``metanetx`` or ``metacyc``), the output file name will include the mode as a prefix.

+For more details on input/output data and directory structure, see :doc:`inp_out_build`

 Run mapping mode
 ------------------------